-London Arts Gallery came to the notice of an international public when in 1970, its then owner Eugene Schuster was charged with corrupting morals when he exhibited erotic artwork by Beatle John Lennon of himself and Yoko Ono in various stages of lovemaking.
+The London Arts Gallery came to the notice of an international public when in 1970, its owner Eugene Schuster was charged with corrupting morals when he exhibited erotic artwork by John Lennon of himself and his wife Yoko Ono in various stages of lovemaking.

-The signed and numbered lithographs included five prints that were erotic or offensive depending on whom you asked.
+The Bag One lithos were hand signed and numbered by John Lennon.
+Bag One included five prints that were erotic or offensive depending on whom you asked.

-Two weeks later London Arts Gallery, located in the historic Fisher Building Detroit was also the first U.S. exhibition of the prints.
+Two weeks later London Arts Gallery Detroit, located in the historic Fisher Building was the first U.S. exhibition of the prints.

-A gallery press release from the time commented:
+A London Arts Gallery press release from the time commented: